 Overwhelmed Medical System and a Learning Curve

-Unfortunately, in an already overwhelmed health care system, the ability to create enough Long COVID specialty clinics may be difficult.
+Unfortunately, in an already overwhelmed healthcare system, the ability to create enough Long COVID specialty clinics may be difficult.
 Patients are often told they will have to travel hundreds of miles for treatment.
 Others find that they are on a waiting list that is months to up to a year long.
-Those that never received COVID positive tests (when tests were unavailable) are not qualifying for treatment at a Long COVID clinic.
+Those who never received COVID positive tests (when tests were unavailable) are not qualifying for treatment at a Long COVID clinic.
 This is making treatment even more difficult for both the patient and healthcare professionals.

 Finally, we are learning more and more about Long COVID every day, and this means that physicians are also learning.
 While there are no FDA-approved treatments for Long COVID, physicians and researchers are working together to determine the best options to reduce symptoms and improve quality of life.
-Many clinicians were not familiar with post-viral chronic complex diseases before Long COVID.
+Many clinicians were not familiar with infection-associated chronic complex diseases before Long COVID.
 Others may feel unsure of how to help.
-This is why the experience of clinicians who have treated other post-viral chronic complex diseases – like ME/CFS, POTS, and MCAS – is more important than ever.
+This is why the experience of clinicians who have treated other infection-associated chronic complex diseases – like ME/CFS, POTS, and MCAS – is more important than ever.

 The Impact of Long COVID on Medical Practitioners